Reflections on Photography & Art

 3 – Why print size, or painting size, matters

-I simply like the monumentality
+I simply like the monumentality of the subjects

 - the opportunity for metaphor and the varied light that comes with high altitudes.